compiler-explorer/compiler-explorer/README.md

 Running with `make EXTRA_ARGS='--language LANG'` will allow you to load `LANG` exclusively, where `LANG` is one for the language ids/aliases defined in `lib/languages.js`.
-The `Makefile` will automatically install all the third party libraries needed to run; using `yarn` to install server-side and client side components.
+The `Makefile` will automatically install all the third party libraries needed to run; using `npm` to install server-side and client side components.

 The config system leaves a lot to be desired.
 Work has been done on porting